Brett Kimberlin: Criminal convictions

-On September 20, 1978, Kimberlin was then arrested by the FBI for an entirely different charge—possession and illegal use of Department of Defense insignia, illegal use of the Seal of the President of the United States, and impersonation of a federal officer, after the FBI received a tip from a print shop owner.
+On September 20, 1978, Kimberlin was arrested by the FBI for entirely different charges—possession and illegal use of Department of Defense insignia, illegal use of the seal of the president of the United States, and impersonation of a federal officer, after the FBI received a tip from a print shop owner.
 Between one and two weeks later, he was released although the charges were not dismissed.
-A few months later, on February 16, 1979, Kimberlin was at a makeshift airport in Texas to supervise the unloading of an airplane, when bad weather and low fuel led the airplane's crew to jettison a shipment of 10,000 pounds of marijuana from Colombia (in 50-pound bales) over a wide area of southeastern Texas so that the plane could land at a real airport.
+A few months later, on February 16, 1979, Kimberlin was at a makeshift airport in Texas to supervise the unloading of an airplane when bad weather and low fuel led the airplane's crew to jettison a shipment of 10,000 pounds of marijuana from Colombia (in 50-pound bales) over a wide area of southeastern Texas so the plane could land at a real airport.
 Kimberlin was arrested a few hours later while trying to retrieve the bales.

-In June 1980 Kimberlin was convicted in a Texas federal court of conspiracy to possess marijuana with intent to distribute and given a four-year sentence.
-In a separate trial in November 1980, he was convicted of possession and illegal use of Department of Defense insignia, illegal use of the Seal of the President of the United States, and impersonation of a federal officer.
-Finally, Kimberlin was convicted of the Speedway bombing in a trial that took 53 days and included 118 witnesses, and his sentences for all of his convictions were aggregated to a total sentence of 50 years.
+In June 1980, Kimberlin was convicted in a Texas federal court of conspiracy to possess marijuana with intent to distribute and was given a four-year sentence.
+In a separate trial in November 1980, he was convicted of possession and illegal use of Department of Defense insignia, illegal use of the seal of the president of the United States, and impersonation of a federal officer.
+Finally, Kimberlin was convicted of the Speedway bombings in a trial that took 53 days and included 118 witnesses, and his sentences for all of his convictions were aggregated to a total sentence of 50 years.
 Kimberlin was released on parole in February 1994 after serving 13 years, but his parole was revoked in 1997 "for submitting a fraudulent mortgage loan application and for failure to pay a civil judgment to victims of the bombings", and he was returned to prison for four more years before his release in 2001.
-Kimberlin appealed his convictions in 2021, raising points about the misuse of false microscopic hair evidence, the loss of biological evidence, and jury tampering by the government.
+Kimberlin appealed his convictions in 2021, alleging the misuse of microscopic hair evidence, the loss of biological evidence, and jury tampering by the government.
 The Seventh Circuit rejected his appeal in 2022.